-- High rate of absenteeism, truancy, or frequent tardiness. - Lack of identification with school. - Poor or failing grades. - Low achievement scores in reading or mathematics which reflect achievement at least two years below grade level.
+- High rate of absenteeism, truancy, or frequent tardiness. - Lack of connection with school. - Poor or failing grades. - Low achievement scores in reading or mathematics which reflect achievement at least two years below grade level.

-A determination of need related to one or more target areas such as family changes, academic/grade changes behavioral discrepancies, lack of connection to school, negative peer relationships, teen parenthood, frequent visits to the school nurse, poor attendance, and/or tardies.
+A determination of need related to one or more target areas such as family changes, academic/grade changes behavioral discrepancies, lack of connection to school, negative peer relationships, teen parenthood, frequent visits to the school nurse, and/or poor attendance.